 Anaesthesia Clinical Services Accreditation is a voluntary scheme for NHS and independent sector organisations that offers quality improvement through peer review.
-The scheme has been developed by the RCoA Quality Management of Service Committee and the Professional Standards Directorate.
+The scheme has been developed by the RCoA Quality Management of Service Group and the Clinical Quality Directorate.

-Engagement with the scheme entails a period of detailed self-assessment against the ACSA standards in order that areas which may need improvement are identified.
+Engagement with the scheme entails a period of detailed self-assessment against the ACSA standards and gap analysis.
 Assistance and support in improving those areas is then offered.
-This includes access to the Good Practice Library; a collection of good practice documents and guidance gathered from organisations that are engaged with the scheme and which are known to be ensuring quality elsewhere.
-Proactive advice and support is continual in order that 100% compliance with the ACSA standards is achieved.
-When the organisation achieves 100% compliance with the ACSA standards and their compliance is tested during an on-site review, they become accredited.
+This includes access to the good practice library; a collection of good practice documents and guidance gathered from organisations that are engaged with the scheme.
+When the organisation achieves 100% compliance with the ACSA standards and this has been confirmed during an onsite review, they become accredited.

 Why become accredited?